 A Guide to Opposition Groups

-There is an alphabet soup of anti-Purple Line organizations.
+There has been an alphabet soup of anti-Purple Line organizations.
 Click on each name for more details.

 - Association for Smarter Transportation (A4ST)